 This section describes basics of how to chat with visitors in the agent workspace.
 Agents can answer chats directly from the workspace, but they cannot start a proactive chat with a visitor.

-For assigned mode, incoming chats will appear on the top-right corner of the workspace (instead of a pop up tab).
-The top bar shows an Accept chat button.
+Incoming chats appear on the top-right corner of the workspace (instead of a pop up tab).
+The top bar shows an Accept button.

 To answer a chat

 - Click Serve chat or Accept to open a chat conversation.
 When you start a chat with a visitor, the chat conversation appears in the ticket with the visitor name and status at the top.